ChichiFr/Crypto_stocks_dashboard/README.md

-# Crypto & Stocks Dashboard — 6 Services (Jenkins-ready)
+# Crypto & Stocks Dashboard — 5 Services (Github Qctions)

 This repo hosts 6 containerized services you can wire to a Jenkins CI/CD pipeline later.